JoeQuattrone/ufc_schedule/README.md

 # UFC Schedule

 Welcome to the ufc_schedule gem!
 This gem is made for fans who want to view real time UFC data through their command line.
-This gem will allow you to view upcoming UFC events, the fighters on those events, and stats of each fighter.
+This gem will allow you to view upcoming UFC events, the fighters on those events, and stats of each fighter competing.

 ## Installation